rabiulcste/rabiulcste.github.io/_includes/pages/about.md

-I am a research intern at MAIR lab, [Mila, Quebec AI Institute](https://mila.quebec/en/) supervised by [Aishwarya Agrawal](https://www.iro.umontreal.ca/~agrawal/).
-Before that, I did my masters in CS at [University of Saskatchewan](https://www.cs.usask.ca/) while being part of  [SocialAI.Studio](https://www.socialai.studio/home) at Singapore University of Technology and Design with [Roy Ka-Wei Lee](https://info.roylee.sg/).
-Prior to moving to Canada, I was a software engineer at a Nordic [startup](https://www.goava.com/sv/) for 2 years and my undergrad in CS at [Noakhali Science and Technology University](https://nstu.edu.bd/).
+I am an incoming PhD student at Mila/University of Montreal.
+Currently, I am a research intern at the MAIR lab, [Mila, Quebec AI Institute](https://mila.quebec/en/), under the supervision of [Aishwarya Agrawal](https://www.iro.umontreal.ca/~agrawal/).

+Before this, I completed my masters in Computer Science at the [University of Saskatchewan](https://www.cs.usask.ca/).
+During my masters, I was also part of the [SocialAI.Studio](https://www.socialai.studio/home) at the Singapore University of Technology and Design, working with [Roy Ka-Wei Lee](https://info.roylee.sg/).
+Prior to moving to Canada, I spent two years as a software engineer at a Nordic [startup](https://www.goava.com/sv/).
+I completed my undergraduate studies in Computer Science at [Noakhali Science and Technology University](https://nstu.edu.bd/).

 ^Check archived talks from NLPDhaka [here](http://nlpdhaka.com/).